balpha/bytheway.js/readme.md

 sends the message only to the browser tab that has the given ID.
 You can get this ID by looking at `envelope.sender` on the envelope of a message that you have previously received.

 The browser tab's own ID is available as `messenger.id`.
-Note that these ID's are per-channel.
-If you send data over two different localStorage keys, then the corresponding messengers will have different IDs, even in the same browser tab.
+Note that all messengers in the same page have the same ID, i.e. you can use the sender of a message you received on one channel to send a message to the same browser window on a different channel.

     messenger.request(message, callback, [recipientId, [timeoutMs]])